 The VO2max test is the criterion measure of aerobic power in athletes.
 Described here is the method to measure VO2max directly by indirect calorimetry.

-- variations / alternatives: The Vmax test is essentially a VO2max test without the gas analysis, with some similar results.
-Many other aerobic fitness tests estimate VO2max score from their results.
+variations / alternatives: The Vmax test is essentially a VO2max test without the gas analysis, with some similar results.
+Many other aerobic fitness tests estimate VO2max scores from their results.
 See the other tests of Aerobic Endurance.

 - Videos of VO2max Tests being performed.

-- See heart rate measurement methods if heart rate measurement is also required.
+- Methods for heart rate measurement, if heart rate measurement is also required.

 - Ratings of Perceived Exertion Scale if you want to quantify effort during the test.